shanep/express-starter/README.md

 1'; drop table blog; --
 ```

 Congrats!
 You are now on the CIA's watch list!
-Visit [localhost:3000](http://localhost:3000)

 Enjoy!